 Whatch a video here: https://juangg-projects.blogspot.ca/2018/01/a4-pen-plotter.html

 Interested in buying this thing?
-Help me making that possible by completing this form:
+Help me make that possible by completing this form:

 Depending on your printer, some holes may be drilled to make bolts fit.
 Big tolerances are used, so no sanding is required.